vader-coder/Grade-Predictor/README.md

 # Grade-Predictor

-Linear Regression Algorithm to predict grades of students based on 30 characteristics.
+build.py creates a linear regression model that predicts grades of students based on the numerical characteristics from the student-mat.csv dataset.
+The model is saved to topModel.pickle

 # Dependencies
 python 3.7, numpy, pandas, sklearn, and matplotlib.